 - Must not have initiated into an NPC sorority or have pledged an NPC sorority since the prior recruitment period

 - Completed application (formal recruitment only)

 - Submission of application fee (formal recruitment only)

 Important Information –

-Women who register for Formal Sorority Recruitment will have a PNM Assembly on Thursday, Nov 19, 2015 at 8:00pm in the Brendle Auditorium (Guest Speaker to be announced).
+Women who register for Formal Sorority Recruitment will have a PNM Assembly in November.

 Formal Sorority Recruitment is an opportunity for all second semester freshmen, upperclassmen and transfer students to explore membership in the Panhellenic Council sororities.
 Over the course of 5 days, potential new members (PNMs) will visit with each chapter.
 At the end of each day, the PNMs make selections to narrow their options while the chapters do the same.
 This process is known as mutual selection and uses a computer system to generate matches and schedules.
 Each morning, PNMs receive their schedule for the day from the Gamma Rho Chis (Greek Recruitment Counselors or GRCs).
 The GRCs serve as mentors throughout the process, remaining disassociated from their chapters throughout fall semester and formal recruitment to provide unbiased advice and support.
 The fee to go through formal recruitment is $135 and covers early move in costs.